ronanchris/session-continuity-kit-ronan-v3/USER-GUIDE.md

 1. **Ask Cursor**: "How effectively are you executing the session continuity methodology?"
 2. **Experience**: AI analyzing its own execution quality and providing feedback
 3. **Apply methodologies**: Use PROBLEM-SOLVING-METHODS.md for real challenges
-4. **Document insights**: Use LEARNING-CAPTURE.md for breakthrough documentation
+4. **Document insights**: Use LEARNING-CAPTURE.md for innovation documentation

 ### **Success Criteria**
 - [ ] Meta-collaboration intelligence demonstrably active